 Download our Covid-19 care plan template.

 Yes, the BHS is recommending that horse riding and carriage driving can resume.
 It is important that riders assess the risk of their activity and ride/drive where it is safe to do so and within their capabilities.

 If your horse has not been regularly exercised, or has had several weeks off, it will be important to gradually return them to work.
 Advice on bringing your horse back into work to help prevent any injuries is available here.

-In England, hacking can resume and in line with the Government guidance can be with members of your household, or with up to, but no more than 5 other people from outside your household.
-To maintain social distancing, riders should hack in single file.
+In England, hacking is permitted and in line with the Government guidance can be with members of your household, or with up to, but no more than 5 other people from outside your household.
+To help maintain social distancing, riders could hack in single file if they are from different households, and it is safe to do so.
 Further guidance to help ensure the safety of you and your horse is available here.

 If horses are on a shared agreement, individuals can between them, continue to care for and ride the horse but with additional precautionary measures.
 You should follow the guidance set by the yard manager especially complying with the yard rota.
 As the equipment is likely to be shared between individuals from different households, this will need to be cleaned when used.
 It is advised that gloves are worn wherever possible especially when using shared equipment.

 Can I have a riding lesson on my horse?